Khajarasool27/ENCODER8TO3DATAFLOW/README.md

 5.For different input combinations generate the timing diagram Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by: RAGA
+Developed by: BOYALAKUNTLA KHAJA RASOOL
-RegisterNumber: 24000831
+RegisterNumber: 24001468

     8:3 ENCODER